PAHARI MINIATURE PAINTING – PART I

 - Depiction of jewelry by thick, raised drops of white paint, with particles of green beetles’ wings used to represent emeralds.

 In Basohli paintings, the colors are used symbolically.
-Each color was specified to certain element and that was maintained throughout in every painting.
-The contrast use of the primary colours red, blue and yellow is delightful.
+Each color was specified to a certain elements and that was maintained throughout in every painting.
+The contrasting use of the primary colours red, blue and yellow is delightful.
 These colors created magical appeal and makes Basohli paintings, a remarkable work of art.